dfinity/nns-dapp/release/PROPOSAL.md

 ## Change Log:

-* Do not offer merging hardware wallets in the UI, as it is unsupported.
+* Do not offer merging hardware wallet controlled neurons in the UI, as it is currently not supported.
 * Add the ability to dump debug info.
 * Prepare for more tabs to be released as svelte.
 * Improve the infrastructure for third party contributions.